freegeek-pdx/mkuser/README.md

 #### `--password, --pass, -p` < *string* >

 > The password must be at least 4 characters and 511 bytes or less.<br/>
-> Except, when enabling auto-login, the maximum limit is 251 bytes.<br/>
+> Except, when enabling auto-login, the maximum limit is 251 bytes and when specifying a Secure Token admin to grant the new user a Secure Token, the maximum limit is 128 bytes.<br/>
+> For the most compatiblity, passwords should be 128 bytes or less.<br/>
 > Also, blank/empty passwords are allowed when FileVault IS NOT enabled.<br/>
 > There are no limitations on the characters allowed in the password, except that it cannot contain line breaks.<br/>
 > If omitted, blank/empty password will be specified.